-According to the U.S. Geological Survey, 2015 was considered to be a dry year, with the annual streamflow into the Maryland portion of Chesapeake Bay below the 25th percentile over 78 years (Sec.
-"C" in Bue 1968).
-This is only the second year since the 1999-2002 drought that streamflows have been below the normal range, and it follows three consecutive years of near average flows (USGS 2015).
-Annual streamflows in eight of the past eleven years were within the normal range, in contrast to the sometimes extreme interannual variations in streamflow witnessed during the 1990s and early 2000s, including an extended drought from 1999 to 2002 followed by near-record high flows in 2003 and 2004 (Figure 2a).
+According to the U.S. Geological Survey, 2016 was considered to be an average year for streamflow into the entire Chesapeake Bay (USGS 2017).
+However, streamflow into the Maryland portion of the Bay (Sec.
+"C" in Bue 1968) in 2016 averaged 77% of the 80-year mean and was actually lower than in 2015, which the USGS classified as a dry year.
+This marks the first time since the 1999-2002 drought that streamflows have been well below normal for two consecutive years, following three successive years of near average flows.
+Annual streamflows in eight of the past twelve years were within the normal range, in contrast to the sometimes extreme interannual variations in streamflow witnessed during the 1990s and early 2000s, including an extended drought from 1999 to 2002 followed by near-record high flows in 2003 and 2004 (Figure 2a).